netlify-templates/victor-hugo/site/content/_index.md

     _How_ we do what we do is very important to us.
-If you would like to be part of the Manchester Homelessness Partnership, please read the charter and commit to working in line with our values.
+If you would like to be part of the Manchester Homelessness Partnership, please read the Charter and commit to working in line with our values.